franciscoyira/portfolio/content/project/music-python-r/index.md

 ![](images/example_genius_relacion_remix.png)

--   Creating visualisations of my findings with `seaborn` and `matplotlib`.
+-   Creating visualizations of my findings with `seaborn` and `matplotlib`.
 For example:

 ![](images/unnamed-chunk-37-9.png)